The dual actions, equivariant autoequivalences and stable tilting objects: Strongly -standard categories

 10pt

-{\bf Acknowledgements} The authors thank Henning Krause and Helmut Lenzing for their support.
-X.W. is very grateful to Hideto Asashiba for helpful discussions.
-This work is supported by the National Natural Science Foundation of China (No.s 11522113, 11571286 and 11671245), the Natural Science Foundation of Fujian Province of China (No. 2016J01031) and the Alexander von Humboldt Stiftung.
+{\bf Acknowledgements.}\quad The authors are indebted to Henning Krause and Helmut Lenzing for their continued support.
+X.W. is very grateful to Hideto Asashiba for helpful discussions and to David Ploog for many useful comments.
+We thank the referee for many helpful suggestions.

+This work is supported by the National Natural Science Foundation of China (No.s 11971398, 11971449 and 11801473), the Fundamental Research Funds for Central Universities of China (No.s 20720180002 and 20720180006), and the Alexander von Humboldt Stiftung.

 15pt